 To keep such completely different mass flows under control, is a challenge in itself.
 In addition, all these variations also have their own approach and therefore require specific sorts of weighing equipment.
 Complicating factors are, furthermore, that fish is expensive and vulnerable, thus perishable.
 This places high demands on the efficiency of the weighing equipment and the hygiene.

 In the fish processing industry, the tough circumstances have to be taken into account, like fluctuations in temperature and humidity, corrosion caused by salt and acid atmospheres and continuously running large electrical / diesel engines.
 These factors are of great influence during the processing of delicate natural products like fish and shellfish, and on the working of mechanical and electronic instruments that are being used.

 In all parts of the food chain, so from the net to the plate, PENKO is experienced.
 Besides the correct electronics, PENKO takes care of the process automation and considers the most suitable solutions with the customers.

 The instrumentation complies with and exceeds the legal demands.
-This brochure offers you an overview with the possibilities at each stage.

 A vulnerable product